The Beast with a Million Eyes: Reception

 Film historian Leonard Maltin called The Beast with a Million Eyes, "Imaginative though poorly executed sci-fi melodrama with desert setting; a group of people is forced to confront an alien that can control an unlimited number of animal hosts, hence the title."
 He further described the film as, "(an) early Roger Corman production (that) features Paul Blaisdell's first movie monster".

 The Encyclopedia of Science Fiction found the movie to be minimal and the effects unconvincing, but noted this was one of, if not the first movie to feature animals attacking humans, predating The Birds.

 TV Guide called the movie a turkey.

 Moria gave the movie 2.5 stars, liking the idea and the setting, however the animal attacks are not viewed as scary and the direction was seen as pedestrian.
 It did however also note the similarities with Hitchcock's movie The Birds.

 Home media

 In 2007 Metro-Goldwyn Mayer released The Beast with a Million Eyes as part of its Midnight Movies DVD catalog as a double-feature with The Phantom from 10,000 Leagues (1955).

 In 2019, in conjunction with MGM, Scorpion Releasing released this on Blu-ray for Region A.

+In July 2026, Eureka released a Region B Blu-ray set in the UK, titled Beasts Unleashed, containing this film and The Beast of Hollow Mountain (1956).